bearandhammer/knowledge-vault/obsidian-vault/👔 Professional Skills/AZ-900/Azure Fundamentals.md

 #### Resource Groups

 A way to logically groups resources.
-A way to act on them as one unit.
+A way to act on them as one unit:

-Set:
+- Set security.
+- Delete resources.
+- Lock the resources.
-- Securit
+- Set up policies.

+The resources do not have to be in the same physical location to share a resource group.

 ### Other Resources